TzuYuMa/AgriMateMN/README.md

   ```python
   https://googlecloudrun-nvrttyom5q-uc.a.run.app/get_agdd_<county>
   ```
-  Please manually replace `<county>` with the desired county name (lower case, space replace to '_') in your browser's address bar
+  Please manually replace `<county>` with the desired county name (lower case, space replaced with '_') in your browser's address bar

   For example: